trinker/qdap/vignettes/qdap_vignette.md

 <h4 id="bag">Word Splitting (Bag of Words)</h4>

-The qdap package utilizes the following functions to turn text into a bag of words (word order is perserved):
+The qdap package utilizes the following functions to turn text into a bag of words (word order is preserved):

 <TABLE>